keithrsialana/HMRDiscordBot/README.md

 Creating a chatbot for a the social platform 'Discord'

 ## Setup
-Requires
+Requires discord.js and request modules
 ```
 npm install discord.js
 ```
-and
 ```
 npm install request
 ```

 ## Running
-Use
+Use this from the base folder
 ```
 node .
 ```
-from the base folder